 He first began his law enforcement career in 1994 with the Visalia Police Department as a Narcotics Detective.
 In 1995, David came back to Ventura County and served at the Port Hueneme Police Department in Patrol, Traffic, and as a Field Training Officer.
 He then joined the Ventura Police Department in 1997 and has worked a variety of assignments, including Patrol Officer, Field Training Officer, SWAT, Traffic, and Backgrounds.
 He promoted to Corporal in 2001, Sergeant in December 2003, and Commander in May 2015.

-David has an Associate’s degree in Administrative Justice, a Bachelor’s degree in Criminology, and holds a Leadership Pathways Certificate from the Drucker School of Business.
+David has an Associate’s degree in Administrative Justice, a Bachelor’s degree in Criminology, a Masters in Law Enforcement and Public Safety Leadership from the University of San Diego, and holds a Leadership Pathways Certificate from the Drucker School of Business.
 He is a graduate of the Sherman Block Supervisory Leadership Institute and the California Police Chiefs Executive Leadership Institute at Claremont Graduate School.
 He is also a POST Command College graduate, where he received the Futures Portfolio Project Award.

 David has received the Medal of Valor from the Peace Officer Association of Ventura County for two separate incidents.
 He has been the recipient of three VPD “Right Stuff” awards for various bravery acts and has received two VPD “Supervisor of the Year” awards.